Fetching Bank Data: Open Finance Enablement

 } Entity Data refresh Updated Webhook

-Note it's recommended to start fetching the data for the connected entity upon receiving the entity.data.refresh.updated with overall status as FINISHED or per data API per account.
+Note: it's recommended to start fetching the raw data & insights APIs for the connected entity upon receiving the entity.data.refresh.updated with overall status as FINISHED or per data API per account.

 {